 It is also possible for links to become broken links through NoFollow accidentally if a blogger does not understand what the tag means or has all links set to NoFollow by default on their platform.

 Not all blogs and blog-like sites offer guest posting services.
 Some will actively refuse guest posting or allow it on the grounds that the links are NoFollow tagged.
 These can still get you traffic, but no other benefits.

-There are a few ways for our experts to get links in sites without guest posting services, but they all depend on what the site is willing to offer.
+There are a few ways for our experts to get links to sites without guest posting services, but they all depend on what the site is willing to offer.

-Sponsored posts can be anything from grey hat to white hat, depending on how they are handled.
+Sponsored posts can be anything from a grey hat to a white hat, depending on how they are handled.

 Offering some free products or services in exchange for a review is a common practice, although not all links are going to appear in favourable reviews.

 Again, the content of these reviews can’t usually be modified unless the site owner agrees, so bad reviews can become a problem if a product is poor.